Get

 SquarePet VFS Skin and Digestive Support is a non-prescription solution for some dogs with food sensitivities.

 It’s made with only a few ingredients, including hydrolyzed pork, and is enhanced with antioxidants for immune health and fatty acids for skin and coat support.
-With 22% protein and 10% fat, this recipe is simple and nutritionally balanced, with nothing artificial.
+With over 22% protein and 10% fat, this recipe is simple and nutritionally balanced, with nothing artificial.

 Dogs with severe allergies may still need prescription diets with documented quality control to avoid cross-contamination.